 “Yeah, it’s a group from the town’s engineering team.”

-The topic seemed to irritate Noah, who hit the center table with his fist.
-“That nonsense always ends with innocent people dying!”
+The topic seemed to irritate Noah, who stood up and walked around, trying to calm his anger.
+“That kind of nonsense always ends with innocent people dying!”

-“I would one hundred percent believe you if it wasn’t for their pet monster,” replied Noah.
+“I would believe you one hundred percent if it weren’t for their pet monster,” replied Noah.
 “Also, why didn’t they tell us?
 We are the ones who make the weapons for the town’s defense.
-We should be stockpiling on crystals bombs if there is even a small possibility of a swarm!”
+We should be stockpiling crystal bombs if there is even a small possibility of a swarm!”

 “Traitors like that should be hanged.”